Category: Gin-based

 The Running of the Gins

 Recently B connected two saliently fortuitous details.
 1) Our cocktail bookshelf has at least two volumes dedicated to gin, and 2) we have a copious examples of gins in our cabinet.
 Seemed like a prime opportunity for a couple of academics to make a scholarly study of the subject.
-And… Read More »The Running of the Gins
+And realizing the importance of peer…

 Leap Year Cocktail